Supervising the Multi-Fidelity Race of Hyperparameter Configurations: Introduction

 Hyperparameter Optimization (HPO) is arguably an acute open challenge for Deep Learning (DL), especially considering the crucial impact HPO has on achieving state-of-the-art empirical results.
 Unfortunately, HPO for DL is a relatively under-explored field and most DL researchers still optimize their hyperparameters via obscure trial-and-error practices.
 On the other hand, traditional Bayesian Optimization HPO methods~\citep{Snoek2012,Bergstra2011} are not directly applicable to deep networks, due to the infeasibility of evaluating a large number of hyperparameter configurations.
 In order to scale HPO for DL, three main directions of research have been recently explored. \textit{(i) Online HPO} methods search for hyperparameters during the optimization process via meta-level controllers~\citep{Chen2017,Parker-Holder2020}, however, this online adaptation can not accommodate all hyperparameters (e.g. related to architectural changes). \textit{(ii) Gradient-based HPO} techniques, on the other hand, compute the derivative of the validation loss w.r.t. hyperparameters by reversing the training update steps~\citep{Maclaurin2015,Franceschi2017,Lorraine2020}, however, the reversion is not directly applicable to all cases (e.g. dropout rate).
 The last direction, \textit{(iii) Gray-box HPO} techniques discard sub-optimal configurations after evaluating them on lower budgets~\citep{Li2017,Falkner2018}.

 In contrast to the online and gradient-based alternatives, gray-box approaches can be deployed in an off-the-shelf manner to all types of hyperparameters and architectures.
 The gray-box concept is based on the intuition that a poorly-performing hyperparameter configuration can be identified and terminated by inspecting the validation loss of the first few epochs, instead of waiting for the full convergence.
-The most prominent gray-box algorithm is Hyperband~\citep{Li2017}, which runs random configurations at different budgets (e.g. different number of epochs) and successively halves these configurations by keeping only the top performers.
-Follow-up works, such as BOHB~\citep{Falkner2018} or DEHB~\citep{Awad2021}, replace the random sampling of Hyperband with sampling based on Bayesian optimization or differentiable evolution.
+The most prominent gray-box algorithm is Hyperband~\citep{Li2017}, which is based on successive halving.
+It runs random configurations at different budgets (e.g. number of epochs) and successively halves these configurations by keeping only the top performers.
+Follow-up works, such as BOHB~\citep{Falkner2018} or DEHB~\citep{Awad2021}, replace the random sampling of Hyperband with a sampling based on Bayesian optimization or differentiable evolution.

 Despite their great practical potential, gray-box methods suffer from a major issue.
 The low-budget (few epochs) performances are not always a good indicator for the full-budget (full convergence) performances.
 For example, a properly regularized network converges slower in the first few epochs, however, typically performs better than a non-regularized variant after the full convergence.
 In other words, there can be a poor rank correlation of the configurations' performances at different budgets.